HewlettPackard/Docker-SimpliVity/ops/README.md

 # Introduction

-Express Containers with Docker Enterprise Edition is a complete solution from Hewlett Packard Enterprise that includes all the hardware, software, professional services, and support you need to deploy a containers-as-a-service (CaaS) platform, allowing you to get up and running quickly and efficiently.
+Express Containers with Docker Enterprise Edition (EE) is a complete solution from Hewlett Packard Enterprise that includes all the hardware, software, professional services, and support you need to deploy a containers-as-a-service (CaaS) platform, allowing you to get up and running quickly and efficiently.
 The solution takes the HPE hyperconverged infrastructure and combines it with Docker’s enterprise-grade container platform, popular open source tools, along with deployment and advisory services from HPE Pointnext.

 Express Containers with Docker EE is ideal for customers migrating legacy applications to containers, transitioning to a container DevOps development model or needing a hybrid environment to support container and non-containerized applications on a common VM platform.
 Express Containers with Docker EE provides a solution for both IT development and IT operations, and comes in two versions.
-The version for IT developers (Express Containers with Docker: Dev Edition) addresses the need to provide a cloud-like container development environment with built-in container tooling.
+The version for IT developers (Express Containers with Docker EE: Dev Edition) addresses the need to provide a cloud-like container development environment with built-in container tooling.
 The version for IT operations (Express Containers with Docker EE: Ops Edition) addresses the need to have a production ready environment that is very easy to deploy and manage.

-This document describes the best practices for deploying and operating the Express Containers with Docker: Ops Edition.
+This document describes the best practices for deploying and operating the Express Containers with Docker EE: Ops Edition.
 It describes how to automate the provisioning of the environment using a set of Ansible playbooks.
 It also outlines a set of manual steps to harden, secure and audit the overall status of the system.
-A corresponding document focused on setting up Express Containers with Docker: Dev Edition is also available.
-TODO.
+A corresponding document focused on setting up Express Containers with Docker EE: Dev Edition will also be available.

 **Note**